suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - [2309](https://github.com/suriyun-production/mmorpg-kit-docs/issues/2309)

 ### Improvements
+- Make it able to control aimming after click use button from item dialog on mobile platforms, it will instantiates a new joystick for temporary use.
+Attach `UITagHotkeyJoystickForDialogControlling` component to the game object with a hotkey joystick to make it works as hotkey joystick for dialog controlling.
 - Add `isAttackBuildingFirst` setting to `MonsterActivityComponent` component, turn it on to make the monster attack building first if it can find a enemy's building.
 - Add `activatableDistance` setting to `WarpPortalEntity` component, set it more than `0` to make it uses this value instead of `GameInstance` -> `conversationDistance` as its activatable distance.
 - Add `activatableDistance` setting to `VehicleEntity` component, set it more than `0` to make it uses this value instead of `GameInstance` -> `conversationDistance` as its activatable distance.